 Do you have sauerkraut staring at you from inside your fridge?
 If so, you might be wondering if this versatile side dish is still safe to eat.
 Read on if you need to know: How long does sauerkraut last in the fridge?

-What is Sauerkraut
+What Is Sauerkraut

-Sauerkraut is thinly sliced raw cabbage that gets fermented.
+Sauerkraut is thinly sliced raw cabbage that becomes fermented.
 It contains a distinctive sour cabbage taste and can be made in a variety of ways, but is most well known in the form of German sauerkraut.

 Through the fermentation process, the cabbage acquires a sour taste, a distinctively bold flavor, a long shelf life and health benefits that come in the form of good bacteria and probiotic-richness that improves gut health.